christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 This mindset will simply force us to question our assumptions about how the changes we make work and help us refrain from "coding by coincidence".
 Commits are not the CTRL+S of programming, and when changing a line of code or even the name of a file, we are changing the state of the project.

 A feature can be a potpourri of unstructured commits, or it can be a string of well-planned commits that all have their very specific role in bringing the feature to completion.
 Each commit should be a logically separate changeset that on its own represents the project in a safe state.
 Before doing a commit, ask yourself why the change is necessary or how it addresses the issue at hand.
 Be honest.
 If you are unsure what effects a change has, do everything you can to find out.
-If you fail to reach an understanding, throw the work away and start over.
+If you fail to reach an understanding, consider throwing the work away and start over.

 ## Writing Commit Messages